rocky-linux/documentation/docs/books/learning_bash/07-loops.md

 ## The alternative choice structure `select`

-The structure `select` / `do` / `done` allows to quickly display a menu with several choices and an input request.
+The structure `select` / `do` / `done` allows for the display of a menu with several choices and an input request.

 Each item in the list has a numbered choice.
 When you enter a choice, the value chosen is assigned to the variable placed after `select` (created for this purpose).

 It then executes the commands placed between `do` and `done` with this value.

 * The variable `PS3` contains the invitation to enter the choice;
-* The variable `REPLY` will allow to get the number of the choice.
+* The variable `REPLY` will return the number of the choice.

 A `break` command is needed to exit the loop.

 !!!
 Note

-    The select structure is very useful for small and simple menus.
+    The `select` structure is very useful for small and simple menus.
 To customize a more complete display, the `echo` and `read` commands must be used in a `while` loop.

 Syntax of the conditional loop structure `select`: